noxasch/vanilla-extension-template/README.md

 Fonts, manifest.json and CSS files will be copied from assets folder to the build folder.

-Icon image should be in `icon/my-icon.png` and the script will generate output based on manifest file.
+Icon image should be in `assets/my-icon.png` and the script will generate `16`, `48` and `128` size according to the extension guidelines.

 `debug` output folder can be use to directly loaded into your browser.
 `release` output folder contain a zipped minified version of the extension.